Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy: Abstract

 \section{Abstract}

 Cyclic Voltammetry (CV) is the most commonly used method in electrochemistry to characterize electrochemical reactions, usually involving macroscopic electrodes.
-Here we demonstrate a novel optical CV technique called Opto-iontronic Microscopy, which is capable of monitoring electrochemical processes at the nanoscale.
+Here we demonstrate an optical CV technique called Opto-iontronic Microscopy, which is capable of monitoring electrochemical processes at the nanoscale.
 By integrating optical microscopy with nanohole electrodes, we enhance sensitivity in detecting redox reactions within volumes as small as an attoliter ($(100 \text{~nm})^{3}$).
-This technique uses total internal reflection (TIR) illumination, Electric-double-layer modulation, cyclic voltammetry, and lock-in detection, to probe ion dynamics inside nanoholes.
-We applied this method to study EDL (dis)charging coupled to ferrocenedimethanol (\ch{Fc(MeOH)2}) redox reactions.
-Experimental results were validated against a theoretical Poisson-Nernst-Planck-Butler-Volmer (PNP-BV) model, providing insights into ion concentration changes of reaction species that contribute to the optical contrast.
-This work opens up opportunities for high-sensitivity, label-free analysis of electrochemical reactions in nanoconfined environments, with potential applications in pure nanocrystal growth and monitoring, and potentially single-molecule electrochemistry.
+This technique uses electric-double-layer modulation and lock-in detection to sensitively probe ion dynamics during cyclic voltammetry in nanoholes that are under total internal reflection illumination.
+We applied this method to study electric double layer (dis)charging coupled to ferrocenedimethanol (\ch{Fc(MeOH)2}) redox reactions.
+Experimental results were validated against a theoretical Poisson-Nernst-Planck-Butler-Volmer model, providing insights into ion concentration changes of reaction species that contribute to the optical contrast.
+This work opens up opportunities for high-sensitivity, label-free analysis of electrochemical reactions in nanoconfined environments, with potential applications in pure nanocrystal growth and monitoring.

-The Electric Double Layer (EDL) formed at charged solid-liquid interfaces significantly influences electrochemical reactions occurring at a solid electrode in contact with a liquid electrolyte.
+The electric double layer (EDL) formed at charged solid-liquid interfaces significantly influences electrochemical reactions occurring at a solid electrode in contact with a liquid electrolyte.
 This influence becomes even more pronounced in the case of confinement on the nm-scale, where the ions within the EDL and the ion transport processes become closely coupled.
 This coupling can dramatically alter the behavior and efficiency of electrochemical conversion at the nanoscale compared to macroscopic electrodes.